Depop: Acquisition by Etsy

 In June 2021, Depop was acquired by Etsy for $1.6 billion in cash, making it Etsy's most expensive acquisition; however, Depop continues to operate as a standalone brand independent from Etsy.
 This means that in addition to Depop keeping its existing team, the company retained its London location.
 At the time of acquisition, Etsy CEO Josh Silverman’s goal was to counteract the influx of buyers starting to go back to physical shops for their purchases.
 He saw Depop for its potential as a platform supporting a variety of products and creating a greater community of users.
 According to Silverman, Depop may expand and improve its services for its significant Gen Z user base.
 For Etsy, this acquisition maintains the company's foothold in the clothing industry and allows the company to expand its customer base to a younger demographic; at the same time, Depop is now able to make use of Etsy's company operations.

 When Maria Raga relinquished her position as Depop's CEO in 2022, Etsy assigned the role to Kruti Patel Goyal, who was Etsy's former chief product officer and a leader there for eleven years.
-When Goyal was appointed president and chief growth officer for Etsy in May, Peter Semple, former chief marketing officer, was assigned CEO of Depop officially on August 1st.
+When Goyal was appointed president and chief growth officer for Etsy in May, Peter Semple, former chief marketing officer, was assigned CEO of Depop officially on August 1.

+Acquisition by eBay

+In February 2026, Etsy announced it had agreed to sell Depop to eBay for $1.2 billion in cash.
+The acquisition was completed in July 2026 following approval by the UK's Competition and Markets Authority (CMA).